tfabris/BlueGigaEmpeg/README.md

 To prevent problems, make sure to disconnect any tuner modules from any docking sleds that you own, and pack them away somewhere safe.
 After making the I2S wiring modification to the empeg, do not use a tuner module any more.

+Label your empeg with the supplied stickers, which tell your future selves not to use this particular empeg with tuner modules any more.

 Empeg Car configuration changes